 The walk-around is the most important stage of the inspection.
 Employer and employee representatives have the right to accompany compliance officers during the walk-around stage of the inspection.
-However, workers at an establishment without a union cannot appoint a union representative to act on their behalf during an OSHA inspection walkaround (see OSHA memo from 2017).
+However, workers at an establishment without a union cannot appoint a union representative to act on their behalf during an OSHA inspection walkaround.
+Employees have the right to designate a non-employee third party to be their representative.
+This representative does not need to have formal credentials and can participate if, in the judgment of the CSHO, good cause has been shown why accompaniment by a third party is reasonably necessary to the conduct of an effective and thorough physical inspection of the workplace.